meribold/meribold.org/_posts/2017-10-20-survey-of-cpu-caches.md

 Access to instructions inherently has good spatial locality since they are executed sequentially outside of jumps, and good temporal locality because of loops and function calls.
-Programs with good locality are said to be *cache-friendly*.
+Programs with good locality are called *cache-friendly*.

 ## Example: `std::vector` vs. `std::list`